10 min read

 In addition to sticking to your guns when you’re having a human dinner (or placing your dog in another room when mealtime with your fam rolls around), prioritize the following:

 - A boatload of exercise – Hiking, walking, running, swimming, dog sledding, cycling, tossing a Frisbee back and forth, surfing with your dog on the nose of your board—all can do wonders for your dog’s health.
 The amount of exercise your dog requires depends on their breed, health status, and age, but typically dogs need 30 minutes to two hours of activity per day.

 At a loss of what to do when the weather turns grim?
 Even games of tug of war and treks up and down the stairs can help your dog “get in their steps” (without a FitBit, of course).

-- Quality nutrition – Some dogs devour whatever food you put in front of them—and even what you don't.
-Hooray for a healthy appetite, but nutrition is as crucial to your dog's well-being as exercise, love, and hydration.
+- Quality nutrition – Some dogs devour whatever food you put in front of them—and even what you don’t.
+Hooray for a healthy appetite, but nutrition is as crucial to your dog’s well-being as exercise, love, and hydration.
 Ensure what you put in their bowls is nutrient-rich with an optimal ratio of protein, fat, and carbohydrates.
 (This varies by breed.)
-Search for superior, AAFCO-approved brands and foods that feature fatty acids which help combat cancer-triggering free radicals.
+Search for superior, AAFCO-approved brands and food that feature different types of fatty acid which help combat cancer-triggering free radicals.
 Happen to cook homemade meals for your pup?
 Run your recipes by your veterinarian.